ooples/pine_script_docs/source/primer/First_indicator.rst

     plot(signal, color = color.orange)

 - Start by bringing up the "Open" dropdown menu at the top right of the Editor and choose "New blank indicator".
-- Then copy the example script below, taking care not to include the line numbers in your selection.
+- Then copy the example script above, taking care not to include the line numbers in your selection.
 - Select all the code already in the editor and replace it with the example script.
 - Click "Save" and choose a name for your script.
 Your script is now saved in TradingView's cloud, but under your account's name.
 Nobody but you can use it.
 - Click "Add to Chart" in the Editor's menu bar.
 The MACD indicator appears in a separate *Pane* under your chart.

 Your first Pine script is running on your chart, which should look like this: